nylo-core/nylo.dev/resources/docs/7.x/en/navigation-hub.md

 Out the box, the Navigation Hub will show your **default** loading Widget (resources/widgets/loader_widget.dart) when the tab is loading.

 You can customize the `loadingStyle` to update the loading style.

-Here's a table for the different loading styles you can use:
-// normal, skeletonizer, none

 | Style | Description |
 | --- | --- |